-Net asset value
+- Net asset value

-The key long term financial objective for the group is growth in its net asset value per share.
+- The group's key long term financial objective is growth in its net asset value per share.

-• Net cash to gross property assets
+- Net cash to gross property assets

-A second important financial objective of the group is to establish and maintain an appropriate balance sheet structure that provides it with adequate funding to fulfil its medium to long term objectives while at the same time maintaining a prudent ratio of net cash/(debt) to gross property assets.
-The consolidated net cash/(debt) to gross property assets of the group at 31 December 2022 was net cash 5.5% (2021 net debt: (20.0%)).
+A second important financial objective of the group is to establish and maintain an appropriate balance sheet structure that provides it with adequate funding to fulfil its medium to long term objectives while at the same time maintaining a prudent ratio of net cash to gross property assets.
+The consolidated net cash to gross property assets of the group at 31 December 2023 was 2.7% (2022: 5.5%).